tablet on a desk during the day displaying Website Hosting Companies for Small Business

 A website host is a server that holds all the audio, video, documents, graphics, and images for your website.
 Not only does your host hold all your files it also allows you to easily access your website, building tools, databases, and your email accounts.

-Many hosts offer a control panel (cPanel) that allows you to see how much storage you have used and gives easy access to your website.
+Many hosts offer a control panel (cPanel) that lets you see how much storage you have used and gives easy access to your website.
 The cPanel keeps everything in one place and is extremely convenient for new businesses.
 While everything is here and easy to access one thing to remember with the cPanel, is this does not update all your resources, this is something you must do on your own or with managed hosting.
 Managed hosting adds extra cost but is almost like your very own IT department dedicated to your website.
 Managed hosting takes care of your site’s firewall, updates, and any maintenance needed by your site.

 How do I get started with a website?